search icon

 The manifest file schema, framework manifest, and device manifest are all defined by manifests.
 Compatibility Matrixes define the schema for the compatibility matrix.

-The static component of what the device may offer the framework is described in the device manifest.
+The device manifest describes the static component of what the device may offer the framework.

-The services that the vendor image expects from the framework are described in the device compatibility matrix.
-To guarantee that a device may get framework updates that are compatible with the device’s capabilities, these two pairs of manifests and matrices must be reconciled at OTA time.
-A compatibility matrix generally outlines what is required, whereas a manifest outlines what is offered.
+To guarantee that a device receives framework updates compatible with its capabilities, the system must reconcile these two pairs of manifests and matrices at OTA time.
+A compatibility matrix generally outlines the requirements, while a manifest outlines what is offered.

 Use the hidl-gen programme to create the HAL files, then run the following commands: make hidl-gen –j64